Op-Ed: Searching for peace amid Sudan’s year of war

 “The lack of a clear plan means that Sudan is going towards the unknown and at an accelerated pace,” the analyst states in his interview with Radio Dabanga.

-Harika observes a stubborn determination from warring factions to prolong the conflict, despite the numerous initiatives.
+Hereika observes a stubborn determination from warring factions to prolong the conflict, despite the numerous initiatives.

 Drawing parallels with Sudan’s past, he warns of the dire consequences of continued violence, lamenting the loss of infrastructure and human potential.

-Lamenting the loss of infrastructure and human potential, Harika says “eventually peace will occur but after the destruction of the state’s capabilities, the loss of all its infrastructure, and its educational future, just as we lost our agricultural and human capabilities”.
+Lamenting the loss of infrastructure and human potential, Hereika says “eventually peace will occur but after the destruction of the state’s capabilities, the loss of all its infrastructure, and its educational future, just as we lost our agricultural and human capabilities”.

-Harika underscores the urgent need for negotiations, citing previous peace agreements as prospective models.
+Hereika underscores the urgent need for negotiations, citing previous peace agreements as prospective models.

 As Sudan traverses through its year of havoc, the pursuit for peace remains elusive, dwarfed by the menace of unrelenting war.